Vol-Han/Vol-Han/README.md

 ## Hello everyone 👋

-### :eyes:  I'm looking for a job Front-end Developer with React / WordPress Developer.
+### :eyes:  I'm looking for a job WordPress Developer or Front-end Developer with React.

 ## Statistics: